 What do you think are the other must-haves for a great huddle room?
 Use the comment section below to share your ideas, thoughts and opinions.

-For more information cost-effective Huddle room solutions in India, Contact Actis at 022-30808080 or at email@example.com.
+For more information on cost-effective Huddle room solutions in India, Contact Actis at 022-30808080 or at firstname.lastname@example.org.